davesohamm/Nirma-MTech-Journal/README.md

 - Productive DSA lab with focus on sorting and performance analysis
 - Introductory insights into system design and statistics for DS
 - Used coding lab time to implement and visualize sorting performance

+---

+## 🗓️ Day 3 - August 2, 2025 (Saturday)

+### 💻 DSA Lab Practical Completion
+- **Activity:**
+  - Completed Practical 1 of DSA
+  - Implemented:
+    - Insertion Sort
+    - Selection Sort
+    - Bubble Sort
+  - Covered all cases: Best, Worst, and Average
+  - Plotted time complexity comparison graphs using `plotext` library

+---

+### ❤️ Post-Recess Personal Time
+- Spent a memorable afternoon with her ❤️
+- She visited the college for the first time
+- Explored the library and campus together
+- Enjoyed tasty food and had long, heartfelt conversations

+---

+### ✅ Summary of the Day
+- Productive completion of DSA practical with full implementation and visualizations
+- A special and unforgettable college day personally 🌸